ethereum-optimism/OPerating-manual/manual.md

 ### **Amendments**

-The procedures described in this OPerating Manual will go into effect as releases are cut on github.
+The procedures described in this Operating Manual will go into effect as releases are cut on github.
 Major releases to the manual will be made in connection with a series of governance experiments (“seasons”).
 These changes include but are not limited to introducing the Citizens’ House, and adding, removing, and modifying Proposal Types and rules relating to voting processes.
-Any non-clerical updates to the OPerating Manual will be reflected with a new version number at the top of this document, at which point the updated version will go into effect.
+Any non-clerical updates to the Operating Manual will be reflected with a new version number at the top of this document, at which point the updated version will go into effect.

 ## Process TLDR
 - Optimism has a three-week proposal review cycle.